Simon-Bertrand/Clusters-Features/README.md

      [1797 rows x 2 columns]}

+#### self.density_projection_3D
+Use PCA 3D to project the dataset and make a 3D meshgrid to estimate the density on it with the 3D Gaussian distribution.
+Args:
+- percentile : percentile of density that corresponds to the minimum value to show
+- return_grid :If True, return 3D Grid
+- return_clusters_density : If True, return the 3D Grid with the A values for each cluster

 ```python
 CC.density_projection_3D(99, return_grid=True, return_clusters_density=True)
 ```
     {'A-Grid': array([[[3.48581797e-15, 1.62080230e-14, 6.90041904e-14, ...,
               5.83374041e-13, 1.92066889e-13, 5.70629214e-14],
              [6.60425258e-16, 6.17767595e-15, 5.01029852e-14, ...,